Getting ready for a big swim meet? That means it’s time to taper!

 In the month leading up to your meet, you’ll want to focus on your starts (dives) and turns (flip turns).
 These fundamentals are so important and can make a huge difference in your race.

 We recommend reserving 10 minutes every workout to dedicate to these skills.
 Here are some drills you can work on:

 - Practice diving off of a diving block, including a backstroke start!
-Ask a friend or to whistle from the side of the pool to practice your reaction time.
+Ask a friend, coach or lifeguard to whistle from the side of the pool to practice your reaction time.
 Bonus: place a hula hoop in the water and try to dive far enough to make it through the hole.

 - Watch our guide to a perfect crossover turn.

 - Do not practice illegal turns and finishes.
 For example, always practice a 2-hand touch for breaststroke, and an open backstroke turn for I.M.
 If you do the wrong thing over and over again in practice, you’ll do it in meets and get disqualified!
 Read the official rules in your league to learn more.